psylinse/stream-hubspot-contacts/README.md

 ![](images/hubspot-settings.png)

-4. Copy the Hubspot API key and paste it in the `.env` file located in the `backend` folder.
+4. Copy the HubSpot API key and paste it in the `.env` file located in the `backend` folder.
+HubSpot's API is authenticated via this key.

-Your Hubspot Account can now be accessed through this API key.

 ### Set-up your Stream Account

 1. Sign up for a [Stream Trial](https://getstream.io/get_started/?signup=#flat_feed).

-1. Then to generate a Stream API Key and API Secret, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/).
+1. To generate a Stream API Key and API Secret, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/).

 ![](images/stream-dashboard-button.png)